pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli server get-centralinsts --help` for details.

-.. _`Connection command-group`:
+.. _`Connection command group`:

-Connection command-group
+Connection command group
 ------------------------

-The **connection** command-group defines commands that provide for a persistent file (:term:`connections file`) of WBEM server connection parameters and allow selecting entries in this file as well as adding entries to the file, deleting entries from the file and viewing WBEM servers defined in the
+The **connection** command group  defines commands that provide for a persistent file (:term:`connections file`) of WBEM server connection parameters and allow selecting entries in this file as well as adding entries to the file, deleting entries from the file and viewing WBEM servers defined in the